endymion1818/deliciousreverie-2023/src/pages/posts/polymorphic-elements-astro.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Polymorphic Elements in Astro - Delicious Reverie"
+title: "Polymorphic Elements in Astro"
 description: "I'm building a component library in Astro, and one of the things I needed to do was to build a component that could render as either a button or an anchor tag.
 Here's how I achieved that."
-categories:
+tags: javascript, astro
 datePublished: 2023-02-22
 ---
 I'm building a component library in Astro, and one of the things I needed to do was to build a component that could render as either a button or an anchor tag.
 Here's an example of the outcome I wanted to achieve: